Cleveland Dot Plots

 package contains procedure dotplot

-, which may be outlined in more detail at a later stage.
+, which may be outlined in more detail at a later stage (the likelihood for this happening is rather low).

 References